cyclus/cyclus.github.com/source/user/tutorial/add_arche.rst

 Activity: Discover the Available Archetypes
 ===========================================
 If using |Cyclus| on your machine, the archetypes available to you are only those that have been downloaded.
-To check which archetypes are downloaded on your machine. run the command ``cyclus -a`` from your terminal.
+To check which archetypes are downloaded on your machine run the command ``cyclus -a`` from your terminal.

 If you are not ruuning |Cyclus| on your machine, the archetypes available to you include those in Cycamore, which can be found on the `archetypes